 Data used for onboarding campaigns typically comes from CRM systems, point-of-sale databases, and email lists.
 However, it can also come from purchased prospect lists or even physical addresses and phone numbers.

 With this sort of basic information, advertisers and digital agencies work in collaboration with a publisher DMP (data management platform).
 The DMP follows secure processes to layer premium first- and third-party data and audience segments.
-Combining these segments with your existing data, into more robust profiles, they further enhance your consumer insights.
+By combining these segments with your existing data, into more robust profiles, they further enhance your consumer insights.

-Working with a reputable DMP to connect private customer data with their online profiles requires a technical, secure process.
+However, it is important to remember that working with a reputable DMP to connect private customer data with their online profiles requires a technical, secure process.

 Exploring the Data Onboarding Process